y00628/recipe-eda-and-calories-prediction/README.md

 This statistic is reasonable because not only did I want to know if there exists a difference between the 2 disdtributions, I also wanted to know if one has a lower mean than the other.

-5% is a common choice for signnificance level.
+5% is a common choice for significance level.

 <iframe src="assets/permutation-test-rating-min.html" width=800 height=600 frameBorder=0></iframe>